Anthony Casso: Informant

-Casso finalized a plea agreement at a hearing on March 1, 1994, where he pleaded guilty to 70 crimes, including racketeering, extortion and 15 murders.
-The two lead prosecutors on the case, Charles Rose and Gregory O'Connell, later said they'd feared Casso could be acquitted at trial, since they did not have any taped conversations as evidence.
+Casso finalized a plea agreement at a hearing on March 1, 1994, where he pleaded guilty to seventy crimes, including racketeering, extortion and fifteen murders.
+The two lead prosecutors on the case, Rose and O'Connell, later said they'd feared Casso could be acquitted at trial, since they did not have any taped conversations as evidence.
 However, with Casso's guilty plea, O'Connell said they had Casso "tied up six ways to Sunday."
 While remaining in prison, Casso was placed in the witness protection program.

-According to Carlo, when Casso revealed that he also had an FBI Agent on the payroll, prosecutors ordered him to keep quiet.
-Casso alleges that he further enraged the US government by accusing Gambino turncoat Sammy Gravano, who had denied ever having dealt in drugs, of buying large amounts of cocaine, heroin, and marijuana from Casso over two decades.
+According to Carlo, when Casso revealed that he also had an FBI agent on the payroll, prosecutors ordered him to keep quiet.
+Casso alleges that he further enraged the federal government by accusing Gravano, who had denied ever having dealt in drugs, of buying large amounts of cocaine, heroin and marijuana from Casso over two decades.
 However, Casso was vindicated to some extent when Gravano pleaded guilty in 2000 to operating a massive narcotics ring, which included selling ecstasy to adolescents.
 He was the second confessed underboss of a New York crime family to break his blood oath and turn informer, after Gravano.

-In 1998, Casso was removed from the witness protection program after prosecutors alleged numerous infractions, in 1997, including bribing guards, assaulting other inmates and making "false statements" about Gravano and D'Arco.
+In 1998, Casso was removed from the witness protection program after prosecutors alleged numerous infractions, including bribing guards, assaulting other inmates and making "false statements" about Gravano and D'Arco.
 Casso's attorney tried to get Judge Frederic Block to overrule federal prosecutors in July 1998, but Block refused to do so.
-Shortly afterward, Judge Block sentenced Casso to 455 years in prison without possibility of parole—the maximum sentence permitted under sentencing guidelines.
+Shortly afterward, Block sentenced Casso to 455 years in prison without possibility of parole—the maximum sentence permitted under sentencing guidelines.

-Casso later told The New York Times organized-crime reporter Selwyn Raab that, before turning informer, he was seriously considering a deal that would have allowed him the possibility of parole after 22 years.
+Casso later told New York Times organized-crime reporter Selwyn Raab that, before turning informer, he was seriously considering a deal that would have allowed him the possibility of parole after twenty-two years.
 "I help them and I get life without parole," he said.
-"This is really a fuckin' joke".
+"This is really a fuckin' joke."
 Casso lost two subsequent appeals to get his sentence reduced.